elidaniels99/Emotion_Recognition/README.md

 2. Live Webcam Emotion Detection:

 Experience real-time emotion detection through your webcam.
 Toggle the webcam feed, and see your own emotions overlaid on the live video

+Conclusion
+In conclusion, the model's performance metrics, with a training accuracy of 84.18% and a validation accuracy of 83.11%, suggest that it has been effective in recognizing and classifying emotions from images.
+However, it's worth noting that despite the overall success, distinguishing between anger and disgust remains a challenging task.
+These emotions, characterized by subtle facial expressions, often exhibit similarities that can be difficult to discern accurately.
+Continued refinement and fine-tuning of the model, as well as the incorporation of more extensive and diverse datasets, may further enhance its ability to differentiate between these nuanced emotions in the future.
+Nevertheless, the promising results obtained thus far indicate the potential of this model in various real-world applications, particularly in understanding human emotions from visual cues.